Peacock will exclusively carry NFL playoff game in a first for streaming service

 NBC will have three games during the first weekend of the postseason, marking the first time a network has had that many on a single playoff weekend.

-NBC also has the primetime Sunday game on Jan.
-14 while Fox and CBS will have the earlier contests.
+NBC also has the prime-time Sunday game on Jan.
+14, while Fox and CBS will have the earlier contests.
 ESPN has the Monday night game to close the opening weekend on Jan.
-15. This will be the third year that the NFL has played the wild-card games over three days.
+15. This will be the third year the NFL has played the wild-card games over three days.

+Under the NFL's contract, each of the four broadcast partners — NBC, CBS, Fox and ESPN/ABC — get at least one wild-card game.
+Of the two remaining games, one game rotates each year between NBC, CBS and Fox, while the other will likely be up for bid each year.
+That means Amazon or ESPN+ could eventually be in the running for a future postseason game.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL